alex-gutev/live_cells/README.md

 member variables of a `StatelessWidget`.
 However, this can get a bit cumbersome which is where `CellWidget` comes in handy.

-`CellWidget` is a `Widget` base class, like `StatelessWidget`, which provides to methods `defer` and `mutableDefer` which can be used to retrieve `ValueCell` instances that are persisted between builds of the widget.
+`CellWidget` is a `Widget` base class, like `StatelessWidget`, which provides the method `cell()` for retrieving a `ValueCell` instance that is persisted between builds of the widget.

-Subclasses of `CellWidget` implement the `buildChild` method (instead of `build`) and retrieve instances to cells using `defer` or `mutableDefer` for mutable cells.
-Both `defer` and `mutableDefer`, take a cell creation function which is called during the first build of the widget to create the cell instance.
-Calls to `defer` and `mutableDefer` during subsequent builds return the same instance returned by the corresponding cell creation function during the first build.
+Subclasses of `CellWidget` implement the `buildChild()` method (instead of `build()`) and retrieve instances to cells using `cell()`, which takes a cell creation function that is called during the first build of the widget to create the cell instance.
+Calls to `cell()` during subsequent builds return the same instance returned by the corresponding cell creation function during the first build.

 This is best explained with an example.